Weak saturation of multipartite hypergraphs: Algebraic background

 \subsection{Colorful exterior algebra.}

-As we are interested in multipartite hypergraphs it is natural to assume in addition that the set $N$ is partitioned as a disjoint union $N = N_1 \sqcup N_2 \sqcup \cdots \sqcup N_d$.
+As we are interested in multipartite hypergraphs it is natural to assume in addition that the set $N$ is partitioned as a disjoint union $N = N_1 \sqcup N_2 \sqcup \cdots \sqcup N_d$; consistently with the introduction $n_i := |N_i|$.
 Here each $N_i$ is ordered by a total order $<_i$.
 We extend these orders to the whole $N$ as follows, for $x\in N_i$ and $y\in N_j$, we say that

 Given the standard basis $(e_v)_{v \in N}$ of $V$ we say that a basis $(f_v)_{v \in N}$ is \emph{colorful} with respect to this partition if $(f_v)_{v \in N_i}$ generates the same subspace of $V = \R^N$ as $(e_v)_{v \in N_i}$ for every $i \in [d]$; we denote this subspace $V_i$.
 Put differently, the transition matrix $A$ from $(e_v)_{v \in N}$ to $(f_v)_{v \in N}$ is a block-diagonal matrix with blocks $N_i \times N_i$ for $i \in [d]$.
 We also say that $(f_v)_{v \in N}$ is \emph{colorful generic} (with respect to this partition) if the basis change from $(e_v)_{v \in N_i}$ to $(f_v)_{v \in N_i}$ is generic for every $i \in [d]$.
 It is possible to choose a basis which is simultaneously colorful generic with respect to a given partition and orthonormal by choosing each change of basis from $(e_v)_{v \in N_i}$ to $(f_v)_{v \in N_i}$ generic and orthonormal.